 After I met Echo at an art education event a couple years ago, I have wanted to attend her one-person show.
 Our schedules never aligned until late last month.
 Even though she claims that she doesn’t “have a background in theater,” she intuitively understands performance.
 She is creative, energetic, funny and smart.
 She is engaging.

 Echo may not have had formal theater training before she wrote her current play, but her journey prepared her for the stage.
-Echo has been code-switching since she was a young person.
-Code-switching requires that a person be able to read an audience and understand place and time.… Read the rest
+Echo has been code-switching since she was a young person.… Read the rest

 On Saturday November 19, I photographed the 2016 Candlelight Gala for the Epilepsy Foundation of Northern California.
 (I have included the entire photo gallery from the Westin St. Francis with individual selections throughout this post.)
 Rick Harrison of Pawn Stars was the guest speaker.

 Since I had my first seizure when I was 16, I have been reconstructing reality.
 Each time I had a seizure, I felt as if I had entered a movie or television show.
 In 2004, something similar happened when my father shot himself.
 I felt like Humpty Dumpty in a surreal reality show.
 Coincidentally, November 19, 2016 was Survivor Day (International Survivors of Suicide Loss Day.)